pairshaped/curlingio-docs/docs/club-management/draw-schedule-templates.md

 If you are running multiple round robin stages (pools).
 Multiple pools are assumed to have the same number of teams in each.
 For example, 2 pools of 8 teams each, will assign team numbers of 1-8 for the first pool, and 9-16 for the second pool.

-** NOTE: Multiple pools are currently a work in progress.
-You can setup your draw schedule templates now, however the matching and implementation hasn't been completed yet **
+When using a multiple pool draw schedule template, each of your pools must have the same number of teams and sheets.

 ### Editing the Template